 If we intend to serve the interests of justice by encouraging consultation with counsel free from the apprehension of disclosure, then courts must work to delineate the scope of the privilege in ways that are predictable and certain.
-"An uncertain privilege - or one which purports to be certain, but rests in widely varying applications by the courts - is little better than no privilege."
+"An uncertain privilege-or one which purports to be certain, but rests in widely varying applications by the courts-is little better than no privilege."

 Assume that a publicly held New York corporation with nationwide business retains counsel for its latest filing with the United States Securities and Exchange Commission.
 As part of this representation, counsel advises the client on what information should and should not be included in the filing about the company's retention of independent counsel to investigate suspicions that a Virginia subsidiary bribed public officials.
 Based on the disclosures made in that filing, the corporation is sued in district courts in the Second and Fourth Circuits.
 The court in the Second Circuit, as expected, finds that the communications between the corporation and its counsel related to the filing are privileged.
-However, under Fourth Circuit precedent, none of the communications between the corporation and its counsel related to the filing to the disclosure about the investigation, including information counsel advised the company not to disclose.
+However, under Fourth Circuit precedent, none of the communications between the corporation and its counsel are privileged.
+The court in the Fourth Circuit orders production of all of the information and advice relating to the disclosure about the investigation, including information counsel advised the company not to disclose.
 This result shocks the client and even the attorneys, who practice in jurisdictions with more generous interpretations of the attorney-client privilege.
-The impact of Rule 502 of the Federal Rules of Evidence on this dichotomy - and the dichotomy's effect on Rule 502 - is the subject of this Article.
+The impact of Rule 502 of the Federal Rules of Evidence on this dichotomy-and the dichotomy's effect on Rule 502-is the subject of this Article.

 The circumstances under which the attorney-client privilege is deemed waived by voluntary action, whether by express waiver or the less-understood "implied waiver," are volatile and uncertain.
-Indeed, as recently as 2003, the
+Indeed, as recently as 2003, the First Circuit could say that "[1]ike most courts, this court has yet to develop a jurisprudence clarifying the scope of such implied waivers."
+Many attorneys and their clients do not appreciate the disparate approaches that various federal courts take to implied waiver, or the uncertainty over privilege that results.

-1 In re Lott, 424 F.3d 446, 450 (6th Cir.
+^{1.} In re Lott, 424 F.3d 446, 450 (6th Cir.
 2005) (quoting Rhone-Poulenc Rorer Inc. v.
 Home Indem.
 Co., 32 F.3d 851, 863 (3d Cir.
 1994)).